chuhousen/amerifluxr/README.md

 # amerifluxr
-This is a working repository for building a R library for querying, handling, and summarizing AmeriFlux data and metadata.
+A programatic interface for querying, handling, and summarizing [AmeriFlux|https://ameriflux.lbl.gov/] data and metadata.